adaltas/node-csv-docs/src/documents/transform/index.html.md

 scalability or mix the 2 APIs.

 The source code uses modern JavaScript features and run natively in Node 7.6+.
-For older browsers or older versions of Node, however, transpilation is required.
+For older browsers or older versions of Node, use the module inside "./lib/es5".

 ### Callback API